mami-project/mplane-sdk/doc/ietf/draft-trammell-mplane-protocol.md

 Separate from the sequence of messages, the mPlane protocol supports two connection establishment patterns:

-  - Client-initiated in which clients connect directly to components at known, stable, routable URLs.
+  - Client-initiated, in which clients connect directly to components at known, stable URLs.
 Client-initiated workflows are intended for use between clients and supervisors, for access to repositories, and for access to probes embedded within a network infrastructure.

-  - Component-initiated in which components initiate connections to clients.
+  - Component-initiated, in which components initiate connections to clients.
 Component-initiated workflows are intended for use between components without stable routable addresses and supervisors, e.g. for small probes on embedded devices, mobile devices, or software probes embedded in browsers on personal computers behind network-address translators (NATs) or firewalls which prevent a client from establishing a connection to them.

 Within a given mPlane domain, these patterns can be combined (along with indirect export and direct access) to facilitate complex interactions among clients and components according to the requirements imposed by the application and the deployment of components in the network.